 Note: The Question Paper will consist of nine questions.
 The candidate shall attempt five questions in all.
 Question No. 1 will be compulsory, which will consist of four short conceptual / thematic questions of equal marks (i.e. 4 marks each) spread over the whole syllabus.
 The candidate shall attempt four more questions, selecting at least one from each Unit.
 Each question will carry equal marks (i.e. 16 marks).

+Course Outcomes: The Course is designed to provide adequate understanding of the intellectual history of India in modern times

+HIS-E-46(ii) 1 Know the colonial perspective of making of modern Indian intellectuals.

-Course Outcomes: The Course is designed to provide adequate understanding of the intellectual history of India in modern times At the end of the Course, the students will be able to: Know the colonial perspective of making of modern Indian intellectuals HIS-E-46(ii).1 and the thoughts of the prominent ideologues of Indian renaissance in modern India.
-Learn the thoughts of the prominent ideologues of economic and political HIS-E-46(ii).2 nationalism in modern India.
-Grasp the thoughts of the prominent ideologues of Muslim and Hindu HIS-E-46(ii).3 revivalism in modern India.
-Understand the thoughts of the prominent ideologues of social justice and HIS-E-46(ii).4 socialism in modern India.
+HIS-E-46(ii).1 Know the colonial perspective of making of modern Indian intellectuals and the thoughts of the prominent ideologues of Indian renaissance in modern India. modern mara.
+HIS-E-46(ii).2 Learn the thoughts of the prominent ideologues of economic and political nationalism in modern India.
+HIS-E-46(ii).3 Grasp the thoughts of the prominent ideologues of Muslim and Hindu revivalism in modern India.
+HIS-E-46(ii).4 Understand the thoughts of the prominent ideologues of social justice and socialism in modern India.

-Unit - IThe Thinkers of 'Indian Renaissance': Colonialism, Western Ideas and Local Milieus - Making of Modern Indian Intellectuals; Prominent Ideologues of 'Indian Renaissance' - Rammohan Roy, Vivekananda and Rabindranath Tagore; Genesis of Indian Nationalism: W.C.
-Banarjee, Firozshah Mehta and Aurobindo Ghose

-- Unit II The Ideologues of Economic and Political Nationalism: Dadabhai Nauroji, M.G.
+- Unit I The Thinkers of 'Indian Renaissance': Colonialism, Western Ideas and Local Milieus Making of Modern Indian Intellectuals; Prominent Ideologues of 'Indian Renaissance' Rammohan Roy, Vivekananda and Rabindranath Tagore; Genesis of Indian Nationalism: W.C.
+Banarjee, Firozshah Mehta and Aurobindo Ghose - Unit II The Ideologues of Economic and Political Nationalism: Dadabhai Nauroji, M.G.
 Ranade, G.K.
 Gokale, B.G.
-Tilak, Annie Besant, Bipin Chandra Pal and Lajpat Rai; Mahatma Gandhi His Ideas of Non-Violent Satyagraha, Trusteeship and Sarvodaya - Unit III

-The Ideologues of Muslim and Hindu Revivalism: Wahabi Sect and Syed Ahmed Barelvi; The Aligarh School Syed Ahmed Khan; The Idea of Khilafat, Pan-Islamism and Ali Brothers; Debate on Separate Electorates for Muslims and 'Muslim Nationhood' M.A.
+Tilak, Annie Besant, Bipin Chandra Pal and Lajpat Rai; Mahatma Gandhi His Ideas of Non-Violent Satyagraha, Trusteeship and Sarvodaya - Unit III The Ideologues of Muslim and Hindu Revivalism: Wahabi Sect and Syed Ahmed Barelvi; The Aligarh School Syed Ahmed Khan; The Idea of Khilafat, Pan-Islamism and Ali Brothers; Debate on Separate Electorates for Muslims and 'Muslim Nationhood' M.A.
 Jinnah and Abul Kalam Azad; Idea of 'Hindu Nationhood': Hindu Mahasabha M.M.
 Malviya and V.D.
 Savarkar; R.S.S.
 Hedgewar and Golwalkar - Unit IV